esphome/esphome-docs/components/sensor/ufire_ec.rst

 ------------------------

 - **address** (**Optional**, int): Specify the I²C address of the sensor.
-Defaults to ``0x3C``, this address work with the Isolated EC boards.
+Defaults to ``0x3C``, this address work with the Isolated EC boards for Mod-EC use ``0x0a``.
 - **update_interval** (*Optional*, :ref:`config-time`): The interval to check the
   sensor.
 Defaults to ``60s``.
 - **id** (*Optional*, :ref:`config-id`): Set the ID of this sensor for use in lambdas.